SaraClick/Sara_vs_Python/README.md

 ---

 #### 🎮 PLAY THE GAME
-The game has been published on itch.io so users can try it on.
+The game has been published on itch.io so users can try it on (computer/laptops only).

 **How to play?**